QueshAnmak/Muse/README.md

 - Download the latest release.
 - Unzip files to the desired folder.
-- Inside the `app` folder run following command:
+- In a shell, navigate to `app` folder and run following command:

 	`npm install`